-A number of studies have been conducted in coastal Louisiana and elsewhere to demonstrate that responders only find a fraction of birds killed by oil spills (e.g., see API 2009, Abt Associates 2015, Industrial Economics, Incorporated 2015, USFWS 2015a, USFWS 2015b).
+A number of studies have been conducted in coastal Louisiana and elsewhere to demonstrate that responders only find a fraction of birds killed by oil spills (e.g., see API 2009, Abt Associates 2015, Industrial Economics, Incorporated 2015, Varela and Zimmerman 2019, Zimmerman et al. 2019).
 Factors affecting this, for example, include: